BestReviews is reader-supported and may earn an affiliate commission. Details

 We found that Sony's top headphones combine exciting sound with top-notch noise cancellation for a complete audio package.

 Exciting sound quality with strong bass.
 Excellent active noise cancellation almost eliminated vent noise in a quiet room and greatly reduced the sound of a leaf blower, while traffic noise was reduced to nearly imperceptible levels.
 Noise cancellation can switch intelligently based on location.
 Offers touch controls and a detailed smartphone app.
-We experienced no listening fatigue, even after four hours.
+We experienced no listening fatigue, even after 4 hours.

 Doesn't collapse as compactly as rival headphones.
 The matte finish can show fingerprints.
 App controls can be complex.